MichaelCurrin/learn-to-code/Scripting languages/C/README.md

 ## Implementation

 Most programming language you come across such as Bash, Python or Java will be implemented in _C_.

-For example, if you look at Python on Github ([python/cpython](https://github.com/python/cpython)), you will see many files written in _C_.
+For example, the commonly used version of Python known as CPython and can be found on here Github as ([python/cpython](https://github.com/python/cpython)).
+That is Python implemented in _C_.
+You will see many files there written in _C_ with `.c` or `.h` extensions.
 When you run Python code or import a builtin library, you might be running compiled _C_ code directory or you might be running _Python_ code which internally runs _C_ code.
 Running _C_ directly is typically mich faster, as running Python code requires interpretation and compilation at runtime.

+There are alternatives such as Jython implemented in Java and IronPython implemented in C#.

 ## Help